The term “locust” can apply to several different species of trees with legume-like seed pods.

 Uses of Black Locust Tree

 Known for strength and durability, black locusts appealed to pioneers for different reasons.
-These include:
+These included:

 Black locusts are considered hardwood trees, meaning they are denser than others.